 As well as these breeds being more susceptible to hearing impairments, there is another common factor to take into consideration which is the piebald gene.
 The piebald gene often affects deafness in our pets, breeds that are normally affected by this gene are Bull Terriers, Boxers, English Setters and Dalmatians.

-Until writing today’s post I’d never even heard of piebaldism and I’m guessing a few of you guys reading today’s post haven’t also.
+Until writing today’s post, I’d never even heard of piebaldism, and I’m guessing a few of you guys reading today’s post haven’t also.
 So what is the piebaldism?
 It is the absence of melanocytes which are the part of your dogs DNA that determine the colouration of their coat and eyes.
-If your canine companion is born with the piebald gene then this will disturb their melanocyte development and could result in patches of various hair and skin across the body.
-Also, the piebald gene will commonly result in your pet having a white coat and blue eyes.
-As well as piebaldism, congenital blindness is also linked to the merle gene which is very common in Border Collies.
-To learn more head over to this great post from Science Direct.
+If your canine companion is born with the piebald gene, then this will disturb their melanocyte development and could result in patches of various hair and skin across the body.
+Also, the piebald gene will commonly result in your pet, having a white coat and blue eyes.
+As well as piebaldism, congenital blindness is also linked to the merle gene, which is very common in Border Collies.
+To learn more head over to this great article from Science Direct.

 Symptoms & Diagnosis

-A massive aim of Deaf Dog Awareness Week is to inform pet parents to look out for any symptoms that may indicate that their pet is suffering from a hearing impairment or they’re going fully deaf due to old age.
+A massive aim of Deaf Dog Awareness Week is to inform pet parents to look out for any symptoms that may indicate that their pet is suffering from a hearing impairment or they’re going entirely deaf due to old age.
 The most common form of hearing loss in our canine friends is due to age-related hearing loss (ARHL).
-Due to this slow progression of your pet’s hearing decreasing, a lot of pet owners don’t even realise there is a problem until their pet is almost fully deaf, and many pet owners mistake the problem to be a behavioural issue know as selective hearing.
-A Brainstem Auditory Evoked Response (BAER) Test is one way in which your vet may determine if your canine companion is suffering from a hearing impairment.
-I’m not going to go into too much detail regarding this test, as It’s a bit to sciency for my liking but I did find a great article from the US National Library of Medicine National Institutes of Health, which you should check out if you want an in-depth description.
+Due to this slow progression of your pet’s hearing, decreasing a lot of pet owners don’t even realise there is a problem until their pet is almost entirely deaf.
+Many pet owners mistake the problem to be a behavioural issue know as selective hearing.
+A Brainstem Auditory Evoked Response (BAER) Test is one way in which your vet may determine if your canine companion has a hearing impairment.
+I’m not going to go into too much detail regarding this test, as It’s a bit to sciency for my liking, but I did find a great article from the US National Library of Medicine National Institutes of Health, which you should check out if you want an in-depth description.

 How can you help during Deaf Dog Awareness Week?